hmcts/civil-camunda-bpmn-definition/README.md

 ## Scheduled jobs

-The project defines a set of timer-driven Camunda processes that keep civilian casework moving without manual input.
+The project defines a set of timer-driven Camunda processes that keep cases moving without manual input.
 The table below lists each job, the external topic it drives, the cadence (Quartz cron expression, UTC), and the high-level responsibility.

 <!-- SCHEDULED_JOBS_TABLE_START -->
 | Job | Purpose | Camunda topic(s) | Schedule (cron, UTC) | When it runs |